alicewriteswrongs/Biodb-project/README.md

 tested a small subset (first 10000 lines).

 It appears that the script works!
 Still need to do some confirmation on bioed.

+###Hong-Simpson problems

+Original version of fastaintodb.py script didn't insert the Hong-Simpson.fasta correctly.
+Updated script so now it does, also wrote an additional script (hongsimpson.py) which inserts them on their own.

 ####Definitions: